-The location counter is adjusted so that the expression lowest bits of the location counter become zero.
-This is done by assembling from 0 to 2^{align} expr bytes, taken from the low order byte of fill_expr.
-If present, fill_expr must be absolute; otherwise it defaults to 0.
-Thus ".align 2" pads by null bytes to make the location counter evenly divisible by 4.
-The align_expr must be defined, absolute, nonnegative, and less than 16.
+directive causes the location counter to be adjusted so that the $align_expr$ lowest bits of the location counter become zero.
+This is done by assembling from 0 to $2^{align_expr} - 1$ null bytes.
+Thus align 2 pads by null bytes to make the location counter evenly divisible by 4.
+Note that align 1 and align 2 are the only acceptable forms of this directive.